It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 All types of nurses can apply for a mortgage, including registered nurses, nurse practitioners, midwives, and specialist nurses.

-Both permanent and temporary contracts are considered by some lenders.
+Some lenders consider both permanent and temporary contracts.
 Demonstrating consistent income and a stable employment history is crucial, regardless of nursing specialisation.

 What is an NHS Mortgage?